Two Springdale teachers receive presidential awards

 Hall and Taylor are the only awardees from Arkansas this year.
 They're also the 10th and 11th Springdale School District teachers to earn the award since 2000.

-The award, established in 1983, is the highest award K-12 math and science teachers can receive from the U.S. government, according to the release.
+The award, established in 1983, is the highest award that kindergarten-through-12th-grade math and science teachers can receive from the U.S. government, according to the release.

-"These awards honor the dedication, hard work and important role that America's teachers and mentors play in supporting learners who will be future STEM professionals, including climate scientists, mathematicians, innovators, space explorers and engineers," the release states.

 There are 102 winners of the award nationally this year representing schools and organizations from all 50 states; Washington, D.C.; Puerto Rico; Department of Defense Education Activity schools; and the U.S. territories.